awslabs/harmonix/website/docs/integration/control-tower-and-aft.md

   <img src="/img/diagrams/aft-architecture.png" />
 </p>
 * In the above architecture, we created a seprate OU to host IAC orchestration and an account for AFT to be deployed.
-* We can also use the same OU to host OPA on AWS Platform and it's platform artifacts - this is **not** for workload controlled accounts
+* We can also use the same OU to host Harmonix on AWS Platform and it's platform artifacts - this is **not** for workload controlled accounts

 ## Installing AWS Control Tower and AFT